MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/create-kernel-mode-stack-trace-database.md

 ## <span id="ddk_create_kernel_mode_stack_trace_database_dtools"></span><span id="DDK_CREATE_KERNEL_MODE_STACK_TRACE_DATABASE_DTOOLS"></span>

 The **Create kernel mode stack trace database** flag creates a run-time stack trace database of kernel operations, such as resource objects and object management operations, and works only when using the checked build of Windows.
+Checked builds were available on older versions of Windows before Windows 10, version 1803.

 <table>
 <colgroup>